 Teaching #1 : The love you give is the love you receive

-While writing her first book, The 31 Practices, Alison discovered Matthieu Ricard’s photographs and contacted him to buy the rights to some of the photos.
-She wanted them to illustrate her book.
-But Matthieu Ricard refused… to sell to her.
-Touched by the message of her work, he graciously gave her several photographs.
-One year after its publication, an earthquake hit Nepal and Alison decided to donate all of her royalties from the book to Karuna-Shechen.
-Since then, all her royalties have been donated to the association.
+While in the process of writing her first book, The 31 Practices, Alison and co-author, Alan Williams discovered Matthieu Ricard’s photographs.
+They were able to use them to illustrate their work in exchange for a donation to Karuna-Shechen.
+One year after its publication, an earthquake hit Nepal and the co-authors both decided to support Karuna further.
+Since then Alison offered all of her royalties from the book to Karuna-Shechen.
 Her last book, Ecological and Climate-conscious coaching, was published posthumously in November 2022.

 According to Georgie, her mother embodied the idea that “the love you give is the love you receive”.
 The outpouring of generosity and support that followed Alison’s death is a testament to that.
 Millie has found great comfort in the yoga community of which she is a member.
 The community, which holds monthly fundraisers for various charities, raised nearly $2,500, which Millie donated to Karuna.

 Even in this difficult time, Gordon and his daughters thought of others, holding a fundraiser for various organizations such as the Soil Association, Gingerbread, and Karuna-Shechen at Alison’s funeral.